Floorp-Projects/Floorp/remote/doc/Testing.md

 and a [CDP client] is connected.
 You will use this CDP client for interacting with the agent just as any other CDP client would.

+Also target discovery is getting enabled, which means that targetCreated, targetDestroyed, and targetInfoChanged events will be received by the client.

 The task function you provide in your test will be called with the three arguments `client`, `CDP`, and `tab`: